MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-230.md

 ### Project files

 * Download the [files](https://github.com/Microsoft/HolographicAcademy/archive/Holograms-230-SpatialMapping.zip) required by the project.
 Requires Unity 2017.2 or later.
   * If you still need Unity 5.6 support, please use [this release](https://github.com/Microsoft/HolographicAcademy/archive/v1.5.6-230.zip).
   * If you still need Unity 5.5 support, please use [this release](https://github.com/Microsoft/HolographicAcademy/archive/v1.5.5-230.zip).
   * If you still need Unity 5.4 support, please use [this release](https://github.com/Microsoft/HolographicAcademy/archive/v1.5.4-230.zip).
-* Unarchive the files to your desktop or other easy to reach location.
+* Un-archive the files to your desktop or other easy to reach location.

+>[!NOTE]
+>If you want to look through the source code before downloading, it's [available on GitHub](https://github.com/Microsoft/HolographicAcademy/tree/Holograms-230-SpatialMapping).

 ### Notes